Clinical Medical Psychology Doctoral Programs (Macon & Atlanta)

-The interface between psychology, health, and disease represents the focus of Mercer University's Ph.D. program in Clinical Medical Psychology.
-Approved in April of 2011 by the University's Board of Trustees, the new program is the university's sixth Ph.D. program and the first in the School of Medicine.
-The five-year Ph.D. in Clinical Medical Psychology is one of only a handful of such programs in the United States offered within a school of medicine.
+"Today, as the link between mind and body is well-recognized, more and more clinical psychologists are teaming with other healthcare providers to provide whole-person healthcare for patients" (American Psychological Association Website, 2011).
+The interface between psychology, health, and disease represents the focus of Mercer University's Ph.D. and Psy.D.
+Programs in Clinical Medical Psychology.
+Initially approved in April of 2011 by the University's Board of Trustees, the new doctoral programs are the university's first in the School of Medicine.
+The five-year programs in Clinical Medical Psychology are among only a handful of such programs in the United States offered within a school of medicine.